Oscar-P-E/ai-estimator/README.md

 - One platform serves all your clients

 **For Business Owners:**
-- Upload pricing documents (Excel, CSV, PDF, Word - any format)
+- Upload any Claude-readable files (Excel, CSV, PDF, Word, images, code files, etc.)
-- Files sent directly to AI for interpretation (zero processing overhead)
+- Files are stored as-is and read directly by AI (zero processing overhead)
-- Get a unique AI estimator for their business
+- Get a unique AI estimator for their business with conversation persistence
-- Access customer quotes and conversation history
+- Manage files easily through the dashboard (upload, list, delete)

 **For End Customers:**
 - Visit business websites and chat with AI for quotes
-- Optional login to save quotes for future reference
+- Natural conversation flow with full context maintained
 - Voice or text input - AI responds in same format
 - Complete voice conversation experience